microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 **`title` Property**

-This is where you define the custom title for each column.
+This is where you define the custom title for a given column.

 ```html
 <vscode-data-grid id="basic-grid"></vscode-data-grid>